What Does it Take to Become a Good Drummer?

-What does it take to become a great drummer?
+What does it take to become a good drummer?
 Well, that’s the $1,000,000 question, isn’t it?
 There’s now secret formula or shortcuts to get you there.
 And the concept of being “great” is completely subjective.
 What are you measuring greatness against?
 Gadd, Weckl, Bonham, Colaiuta, Rich, Krupa, Belson, Blakey?
 Each are great in their own way.
 And there are hundreds of other drummers, performers, and instructors in the world that are equally as great.

 The answer, however, to this question is simple and comes in three parts: 1) Practice, 2) Practice, and 3) Practice.